 Scientists have noted common features in many lupus patients.
 In some, exposure to the sun causes the sudden development of a rash and then possibly other symptoms.
 In others, an infection, perhaps a cold or a more serious infection, does not get better, and then complications arise.
 These complications may be the first signs of lupus.
 In still other cases, a drug taken for some illness produces the signaling symptoms.
 In some women, the first symptoms and signs develop during pregnancy.
 In others, they appear soon after delivery.
 Many people cannot remember or identify any specific factor.
 Obviously, many seemingly unrelated factors can trigger the onset of the disease.

-What is The Treatment?
+What is The SLE Treatment in Dubai, UAE?

 Early diagnosis and treatment are important for preventing complications.
 Not everyone with SLE has the same symptoms.
 Therefore, each person must work out an individual plan with her rheumatologist.
 For the vast majority of people with lupus, effective treatment can minimize symptoms, reduce inflammation, and maintain normal bodily functions.